Choens/resume/Andy Choens - Resume.md

     analyses.

--   Supervise the development and reporting of HEDIS quality metrics as listed in New York State’s SPA to State Agency Partners, Health Homes and CMS.
+-   Supervise the development and reporting of HEDIS quality metrics as listed in New York State's SPA to State Agency Partners, Health Homes and CMS.

 -   Redesigned the Care Management Assessment Reporting Tool: [HH CMART3